vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_style_elements.html.md

 ## Styling the Login Button

 Lastly, we will style the login button.
-Since there is no LinearLayout container element for the button,unlike the username & password fields, hence to center it we need to use **layout_centerHorizontal** attribute.
+Unlike the username and password fields, the button does not have a LinearLayout container.
+Therefore, to center it, we need to use **layout_centerHorizontal** attribute.

 To center the text 'Login' inside the button, we use **gravity**.
-Unlike **layout_gravity** which positions an element relative to its parent, gravity applies to the children of the element.
-Other elements are already explained.
+Unlike **layout_gravity** which positions an element relative to its parent, gravity determines the positioning of its children within itself.

 <pre>
 &lt;Button